dzackgarza/Notes/Talks/Integration Workshop/Notes.md

 # Background and Terminology

 To cover if less than 50% of attendees haven't taken both courses in complex analysis (UCSD 120A/B).
-Assumptions: Students know some real single variable calculus and vector calculus, and basic complex arithmetic.
+Assumptions: Students know some real single variable calculus and vector calculus, and basic complex arithmetic (polar form, complex modulus, etc).

 ## Some Definitions: